 Consultant physician telehealth services to prepare and review a management plan (92422 and 92423) can be billed by all physicians that can currently bill items 132 and 133 or equivalent MBS items.
 This also includes sexual health medicine, addiction medicine and paediatricians.

-The specialist and consultant physician service for early intervention for children with pervasive developmental disorder (92141) can be billed by specialists and consultant physicians that are able to item 137.
+The specialist and consultant physician service for diagnosis and treatment for patients with an eligible disability (92141) can be billed by specialists and consultant physicians that are able to item 137.

 Single course of treatment

 The same conditions for a single course of treatment apply across all modalities (i.e. face‑to-face, video or telephone).
 Once an initial consultation is billed, all subsequent services related to the same condition are considered to be part of a single course of treatment.
 For example, if a patient has seen a specialist in a face‑to‑face consultation (where item 104 has been billed), item 91823 (video) or 91833 (telephone) should be billed if the patient sees the specialist remotely for the same condition.

 The Anaesthetist telehealth service (92701) can be billed by practitioners that can currently bill item 17615.

 At present, the service limits that apply to standard psychiatry services do not currently apply to the video and telephone attendance items for psychiatry (except for item 92460).
 Patients who have received more than 50 attendances under existing items are eligible to receive services under the video and telephone psychiatry items as long as they meet the item descriptor requirements.

 In addition, patients who have received more than 50 attendances under item 319 are eligible to receive services under the video and telephone psychiatry items as long as they meet the item descriptor requirements.